top of page

 Bodyshot1_edited.jpg

-He was a permanent staff conductor at the Royal Opera House from 2008-10, affiliated with the Jette Parker Young Artists Programme, and has since served as a regular guest conductor with many of the foremost ballet companies in the UK and Europe including The Royal Ballet, Dutch National Ballet, Flanders Royal Ballet, Northern Ballet and Scottish Ballet.
-He enjoys a particularly strong connection with Birmingham Royal Ballet, where he has conducted a wide repertoire every season since 2012.
+He was a permanent staff conductor at the Royal Opera House from 2008-10, affiliated with the Jette Parker Young Artists Programme, and has since served as a regular guest conductor with many of the foremost ballet companies in the UK and Europe including The Royal Ballet, Dutch National Ballet, Ballet Vlaanderen, Birmingham Royal Ballet, Northern Ballet and Scottish Ballet.
+He has been Music Director of the Worthing Philharmonic Orchestra since 2014 and was recently a major prizewinner at both the 2024 Bucharest International Conducting Competition and the 2024 Ionel Perlea International Conducting Competition.

-On the concert platform, he has worked recently with the BBC Concert Orchestra, the Orchestre Symphonique et Lyrique de Nancy, the Orchestre de Limoges et du Limousin, the Orchestra of Welsh National Opera, the Tokyo City Philharmonic, the Orquestra do Theatro Municipal do Rio de Janeiro, the Salomon Orchestra and the Chandos Symphony Orchestra, among others.
+On the concert platform and in the theatre, he has worked recently with the Bucharest Symphony Orchestra, Covent Garden Chamber Orchestra, BBC Concert Orchestra, the Royal Ballet Sinfonia, the Orchestre Symphonique et Lyrique de Nancy, the Orchestre de Limoges et du Limousin, the Orchestra of Welsh National Opera, the Tokyo City Philharmonic, the Orquestra do Theatro Municipal do Rio de Janeiro, the Royal Tunbridge Wells Symphony Orchestra, Salomon Orchestra, Purcell School Symphony Orchestra, and the Chandos Symphony Orchestra, among others.
 His performances have been broadcast on BBC Radio 3, France Musique, and throughout the UK as part of the Royal Opera House’s live screenings, as well as having been released on DVD for the Opus Arte label.

-Recent engagements include The Nutcracker for The Royal Ballet, Scheherazade for Ballet Vlaanderen a new version of Eugene Onegin for Maribor Opera and Ballet in Slovenia, David Bintley’s acclaimed production of Cinderella for Birmingham Royal Ballet, and concerts with the Royal Ballet Sinfonia and the Purcell School Symphony Orchestra.
+Other recent projects include The Nutcracker for The Royal Ballet, Faust and Giselle for Ballet Vlaanderen with the Antwerp Symphony Orchestra, a new version of Eugene Onegin for Maribor Opera and Ballet in Slovenia, and David Bintley’s acclaimed production of Cinderella for Birmingham Royal Ballet.

-Dominic read music at the University of Cambridge and initially studied conducting with the late George Hurst, then subsequently at the Royal Academy of Music under the tuition of Colin Metters, Sir Colin Davis and Mark Shanahan.
+Dominic read music at the University of Cambridge and initially studied conducting with George Hurst, then subsequently at the Royal Academy of Music under the tuition of Colin Metters, Sir Colin Davis and Mark Shanahan.
 He graduated with distinction and was awarded the prestigious DipRAM for outstanding final performances and the Fred Southall Memorial Prize.
-He was a major prizewinner in the 2006 Alliance Cornhill Conducting Competition.
+In 2006, Dominic was a major prizewinner in the Alliance Cornhill Conducting Competition.

 www.dominicgrier.com